TheTrio/SlickPad/README.md

 <hr />
 <h2>The Future</h2>
 <p>
-After the Success of Horizon, this project was just a coffee one, made for fun.
-I never intended to complete it though I feel that its pretty good now.
+After the Success of Horizon(It won an award at CMS Lucknow), this project was just a coffee one, made for fun.
+I never intended to complete it, though I feel that its pretty good now.
 In its Version 2.8.0, SlickPad might just break away.But I won't shy in giving minor updates to its UI Though.
 </p>
 <h7>Note: Feel free to download it and contribute to the community.</h7>
 <hr />